Lelani82/Lelani82.github.io/README.md

 Today the internet spreads across the entire globe, consisting of tens of thousands of interconnected networks, making it the world’s largest computer network.

-### (2) The Relationship between Fundamental Aspects of the Internet (Domains, Web Servers, DNS and Web Browsers:
+### (2) The Relationship between Fundamental Aspects of the Internet (Domains, Web Servers, DNS and Web Browsers):

-●  DOMAIN
+●  DOMAIN:

 Each website has a domain name, a web address

-●  WEB BROWSER
+●  WEB BROWSER:

 Is an application used to access and view websites from a device

-●  DNS (Domain Name Servers)
+●  DNS (Domain Name Servers):

 DNS stores the domain name and IP address for each website.
 They're used to translate domain names into IP addresses

-●  WEB SERVER
+●  WEB SERVER:

 Are physical servers that stores websites

 ●  How it works: